Kramers–Kronig relations: Physical interpretation and alternate form

-We can apply the Kramers–Kronig formalism to response functions.
+The Kramers–Kronig formalism can be applied to response functions.
 In certain linear physical systems, or in engineering fields such as signal processing, the response function $\chi(t-t')$ describes how some time-dependent property $P(t)$ of a physical system responds to an impulse force $F(t')$ at time $t'.$ For example, $P(t)$ could be the angle of a pendulum and $F(t)$ the applied force of a motor driving the pendulum motion.
 The response $\chi(t-t')$ must be zero for $t < t'$ since a system cannot respond to a force before it is applied.
 It can be shown (for instance, by invoking Titchmarsh's theorem) that this causality condition implies that the Fourier transform $\chi(\omega)$ of $\chi(t)$ is analytic in the upper half plane.

-Additionally, if we subject the system to an oscillatory force with a frequency much higher than its highest resonant frequency, there will be almost no time for the system to respond before the forcing has switched direction, and so the frequency response $\chi(\omega)$ will converge to zero as $\omega$ becomes very large.
-From these physical considerations, we see that $\chi(\omega)$ will typically satisfy the conditions needed for the Kramers–Kronig relations to apply.
+Additionally, if the system is subjected to an oscillatory force with a frequency much higher than its highest resonant frequency, there will be almost no time for the system to respond before the forcing has switched direction, and so the frequency response $\chi(\omega)$ will converge to zero as $\omega$ becomes very large.
+From these physical considerations, it results that $\chi(\omega)$ will typically satisfy the conditions needed for the Kramers–Kronig relations.

 The imaginary part of a response function describes how a system dissipates energy, since it is in phase with the driving force.
 The Kramers–Kronig relations imply that observing the dissipative response of a system is sufficient to determine its out of phase (reactive) response, and vice versa.

 The integrals run from $-\infty$ to $\infty$, implying we know the response at negative frequencies.
 Fortunately, in most physical systems, the positive frequency-response determines the negative-frequency response because $\chi(\omega)$ is the Fourier transform of a real-valued response $\chi(t)$.
 We will make this assumption henceforth.